opengovfoundation/madison/readme.md

 If you have questions about Madison, please open an issue and we will try to respond as soon as possible.

+Check out the [Madison Wiki](https://github.com/opengovfoundation/madison/wiki) for more information on the project.

 ## Installation

 1. Install [Composer](http://getcomposer.org/)